ff6347/debateclub-firecrawled/memory-bank/active-context.md

 - The project provides a useful utility for managing links within markdown notes.
 - It integrates several external APIs (Firecrawl, OpenAI, Supabase).
 - The initial setup seems well-documented in the README, providing a good starting point.
 - Core functionality appears to be working, but areas like testing and robustness likely need attention.
+- **Filtering and blacklisting tags at import is essential for data quality.**
+- **Decoupling tag import from summarization increases flexibility and maintainability.**